Graduate School

 Graduate Council

-The Graduate Council guides the development and revision of policies, procedures and requirements related to graduate education, within the general authority granted by the State Board of Higher Education.
+The Graduate Council guides the development and revision of policies, procedures and requirements related to graduate education, within the general authority granted by the Higher Education Coordinating Commission.
 The council establishes admission standards, basic degree requirements, and general policies; approves all graduate faculty members, new programs, and courses; and periodically reviews all existing graduate programs.
 Graduate Council members are appointed by the Executive Committee of the Faculty Senate, with each academic college having one representative.
 Major actions of the Graduate Council are referred to the Faculty Senate for review and approval.

 Find current and past Graduate Council membership and information.